sergio-sanz-rodriguez/Diabetes-Detection-ML/README.md

 |Outcome|Class variable (0 or 1) |

-More information about this database can be found here: https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database
+For more information about the dataset, click here: https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database

 ---